The Open Group Standards Process

 Any Contributor who reasonably and personally knows of Patents which the Contributor believes contain Essential Claims, or which may ultimately contain Essential Claims in respect of the Contribution, or which the Contributor has Personal Knowledge that his or her employer or sponsor may assert against any Implementations based on such Contribution, must make a Patent disclosure in accordance with this policy.

 This requirement specifically includes Contributions that are made by any means including electronic or spoken comments, unless the latter are rejected from consideration before a disclosure could reasonably be submitted.
 A Patent discloser is requested to withdraw a previous disclosure if a revised Contribution negates the previous Patent disclosure, or to amend a previous disclosure if a revised Contribution substantially alters the previous disclosure.

 Contributors must disclose Patents; there are no exceptions to this rule.

-Any individual participating in an Open Group discussion who has Personal Knowledge of Patents which the individual believes contain or may ultimately contain Essential Claims in respect of a Contribution made by another person, or which such Open Group participant has Personal Knowledge that his or her employer or sponsor may assert against any Implementations based on such Contribution, must make a disclosure in accordance with this policy.
+Any individual participating in a discussion within The Open Group discussion who has Personal Knowledge of Patents which the individual believes contain or may ultimately contain Essential Claims in respect of a Contribution made by another person, or which such participant has Personal Knowledge that his or her employer or sponsor may assert against any Implementations based on such Contribution, must make a disclosure in accordance with this policy.